Malay grammar: Verbs

 Verbs are not inflected for person or number, and they are not marked for tense; tense is instead denoted by time adverbs (such as "yesterday") or by other tense indicators, such as sudah "already" and belum "not yet".
-On the other hand, there is a complex system of verb affixes to render nuances of meaning and to denote voice or intentional and accidental moods, and it has many exceptions for its conjugation.
-Some of these affixes are ignored in colloquial speech.
+On the other hand, there is a complex system of verb affixes to render nuances of meaning and to denote voice or intentional and accidental moods, and it has many exceptions for its derivation.
+Some of these affixes are obsolete in colloquial speech.

 Examples of these include the prefixes: